 AZ COMMITTEE ACTION ALERT

-1) Use the contacts below to call or email the members of the House Commerce
+1) Use the contact information below to call or email the members of the House

 And here are even more ways to take action:

 1) Register in support of the bill.
 If you do not already have an account with the ALIS system, you will need to come down to the Capitol to set up an account at one of the several kiosks (after you sign up, you will be able to voice your opinion on bills from the comfort of your home).
 For help getting set up with an ALIS account, contact Bill Fathauer at email@example.com.
 A member of our legislative team will also be there in advance of the hearing to help anyone who needs to sign in.

 2) Attend the committee hearings and testify in support of the bill.
 If you or someone you know has been personally affected by an issue being raised in committee, you can attend the hearing in person and tell your story.
 Requesting to speak also requires setting up an ALIS account in person if you do not already have one (see #1 above), but after that it is very easy to request to speak at any time from your home computer or a mobile device.

 3) Spread the word!
 After you’re done lobbying your legislators yourselves, please forward the link to this info to your friends and family — or anyone else you know — and show them how they can be a part of the process.
 Every new voice helps!